julinha2607/julinha2607/README.md

 I kicked off my career with a nearly two-year internship at a multinational company, where I worked as both a Front-End and Game Developer, creating playful and user-focused experiences.

 Today, I'm growing as a Fullstack Developer, building complete web applications from scratch — while also diving deeper into Data Engineering and Software Architecture.
-Why?
-Because I believe that mastering both the user experience and the data backbone makes me a more complete and impactful developer.

 💡 I hold a degree in Systems Development & Analysis, and I'm passionate about creating fun, elegant, and efficient solutions that scale.